Promo code SPRING2022 will be automatically applied at checkout!

 • Fatigue

-If you notice any of the above symptoms, or have risk factors for type 1 diabetes such as a family history of type 1 diabetes, it's important to get regular check-ups and blood sugar level testing.
+If you notice any of the above symptoms or have risk factors for type 1 diabetes, such as a family history of type 1 diabetes, it's important to get regular check-ups and glucose level testing.

 Symptoms of Type 2 Diabetes